katherineyuu/CS201_Project3/README.md

 Here's a high-level view of the assignment.
 This is enough information to know what to do, but not necessarily how to do it.
 For details, you can refer to sections later in this write-up.

 You'll be developing `LinkStrand`, an implementation of the `IDnaStrand` interface that uses an internal linked list to model recombinant DNA.
-Your implementation will be much more efficient for modeling DNA splicing operations than using a `String` or `StringBuilde`r as you will see/demonstrate in your empirical timing benchmarks.
+Your implementation will be much more efficient for modeling DNA splicing operations than using a `String` or `StringBuilde` as you will see/demonstrate in your empirical timing benchmarks.

 Here are the major parts of the assignment.
 1. In [Part 1](#part-1-running-dnabenchmark-profiling-analysis) you will run the benchmarking program before you write code as part of answering questions in the analysis section.